Student Organizations

 Meeting Times:

 The HOPE group meets as designated by the executive officers at the beginning of each academic year.
-Currently meetings are being held on Tuesdays at 3PM in Hass Darr 101.
-Contact: Lauren Franz more information.
+Currently meetings are being held every first and third Tuesday at 2:30pm in Hass Darr 101.

 Officers: